 The UA Beckman Scholarship Program gives undergraduates funding and support to conduct in-depth research with one of 15 stellar mentors in UA’s College of Science on a full-time basis for two consecutive summers, and part-time during the intervening academic year.
-UA Beckman Scholars work on a project of interest in their selected mentor’s lab, engage in professional development activities (leading undergraduates in small group discussions, inviting and hosting an eminent scientist to give a seminar at UA, meeting with Beckman Mentors, and serving as student leaders within the Undergraduate Biology Research Program, etc.).
+UA Beckman Scholars work on a project of interest in their selected mentor’s lab and engage in professional development activities including serving as peer facilitators at the annual UBRP Ethics Retreat, leading undergraduates in small group discussions during the summer, inviting and hosting an eminent scientist to give a seminar at UA during the academic year, meeting with Beckman Mentors, and serving as student leaders within the Undergraduate Biology Research Program.

 To apply to UA’s Beckman Scholars Program you must: